JamesN883/customer-segmentation-churn-pyspark/README.md

-# Enhanced Strategic Decision-Making through Customer Segmentation and Customer Churn Prediction:
+# Enhanced Strategic Decision-Making through Customer Segmentation and Customer Churn Prediction with PySpark
-## A Data-Driven Approach to Dynamic Market Positioning with Big Data Technologies

 ## Overview
 A practical implementation of big data technologies and frameworks.